ibe-uw/BaNaNA/README.md

 ### 1. Check for conda channels

-First, make sure that your conda the `conda-forge` and `bioconda`channels added
+First, make sure that your conda has the `conda-forge` and the `bioconda`channels added

 ```
 conda config --show channels